 - Running Smoothie on a Breadboard

-Available now : SmoothieBoard, the all new, modular and awesome, smoothie-dedicated CNC controller.
+Available now : SmoothieBoard, the modular and awesome, smoothie-dedicated CNC controller.

 - Look-ahead acceleration management, resulting in smooth, jerk-free motion and enabling higher speeds.

 - Can be used right now for CNC milling, laser cutting, and 3D printing.
 Laser engraving in progress.

 - Opensource/hardware all-included controller board